Making the World a Better Place Through Travel

 - May 8 to 22: Boston

 - September - On Board Cruise Ship Training: Dates to be Announced

 - November 27 to Dec.
 11: SF

 TOUR GUIDE / DIRECTOR CERTIFICATION PROGRAM

 Make your travel dream a reality

 If you dream of traveling for your career, you’ve come to the right place.
 At ITMI, we help people realize their dreams by turning their passion for travel into a fulfilling career.
 Our core program is our Tour Guide / Tour Director Certification.

 Since 1976, ITMI was the first U.S. school designed specifically to train professional tour directors and tour guides.
 Since its inception, ITMI has proudly graduated over 8,000 students from across the globe.

-The 15-day Tour Director Certification Course is typically held in San Francisco and consists of 40% classroom and 60% in-the-field training.
+The 15-day Tour Director Certification Course is held in your choice of locations including San Francisco, Seattle, Boston and Washington D.C. and consists of 40% classroom and 60% in-the-field training.
 Because of the real-world, hands-on training needed, this course is only available in person and not offered online.

 We are proud that ITMI is a trusted brand in the industry.
 Our tour company partners hire more ITMI alumni because of our commitment to giving you the most comprehensive curriculum and field experience in the travel industry.